fsto/point-grouping-solution/README.md

 * The smallest total effort for our vans
 * Spread the effort somewhat fairly between the vans

-The challenge is pretty much TPS on steroids and since we don't know the number of vans or points, we'll have to assume that trying each possible solution is not an option.
+The challenge is pretty much TSP on steroids and since we don't know the number of vans or points, we'll have to assume that trying each possible solution is not an option.

 ##### Warehouse